10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 What to do instead

-Decide your non-negotiables early (for example: single-level access, secure parking, a second bedroom, a low-maintenance courtyard, close to medical services).
-Keep a short written checklist and use it at every inspection so emotions don’t override practicality.
-If the timing gets tight, consider short-term storage or temporary accommodation as a 'pressure valve' - it can be cheaper than making a rushed six-figure mistake.
+Decide your non-negotiables early (e.g. single-level access, secure parking, second bedroom, low-maintenance courtyard, close to medical services).
+Keep a short checklist and use it at every inspection so emotions don’t override practicality.
+If timing gets tight, consider short-term storage or temporary accommodation as a pressure valve.

 10. Not seeking professional advice